Park Pobedy (Moscow Metro)

 Park Pobedy (Парк Победы) is a station of the Moscow Metro in the city's Dorogomilovo District.
 It is on two lines: the Arbatsko-Pokrovskaya line and the Kalininsko-Solntsevskaya line.
-At 84 m underground, according to the official figures, it is the deepest metro station in Moscow and one of the deepest in the world (after Kyiv Metro's Arsenalna, Chongqing Rail Transit's Hongtudi station and Saint Petersburg Metro's Admiralteyskaya).
+At 84 m underground, according to the official figures, it is the deepest metro station in Moscow and one of the deepest in the world.

 Services

 The Arbatsko-Pokrovskaya line serves the station with trains running from Pyatnitskoye Shosse in the northwest via Park Pobedy and central Moscow to Shchyolkovskaya in the northeast of the city.

 Until 16 March 2017, the Kalininsko-Solntsevskaya line's western section had only two stations, Park Pobedy and Delovoy Tsentr.
 An extension to the south, opened on that day, connected Park Pobedy first with Ramenki via two other stations.
 Eventually it is planned to be extended to Rasskazovka, near Vnukovo International Airport.

 Park Pobedy allows cross-platform interchange between the two lines across the station's two island platforms.